jbelew/tesla-clean-grid-charging/README.md

 This project stems from a desire to blend technology and environmental conservation, contributing to a better future.

-In first trying to orchestrate a solution like this in Home Assistant, I found the idle energy loss to be just too inefficient.
-Minimizing vehicle wake state and limiting unintended battery drain is a core design concept of this App.
+In first trying to orchestrate a solution like this in Home Assistant, I found that the idle battery loss was just too great.
+Minimizing vehicle wake state and limiting unintended battery drain was a core concept in creating this App.
+Unlike other options that wake the car on a regular basis to to grab data, this app maintains state locally, only waking the vehicle when absolutely neccessary.

 ## Data Security